 If you want to join the Galaxy S9 Android Pie beta program, you’ll need to signup via the Samsung Members app or the Samsung+ app if you live in the United States.
 The Galaxy S9 Android Pie beta is free and signing up will only take a few minutes of your time.

 There are plenty of reasons to try the Galaxy S9 Android Pie beta if it’s available for your device in your country.
+Samsung’s version of Android 9.0 Pie comes with a long list of changes including the company’s brand new One UI (formerly known as Samsung Experience and TouchWiz).

 The Android Pie/One UI beta is a great way to get familiar with these features and to test performance on your device ahead of software’s official release in January, 2019.
 Trying early software isn’t for everyone though.